MadisonAbilityLab/VRSight/README.md

 ## Acknowledgments

 We thank the University of Wisconsin-Madison Ability Lab, the University of Texas at Dallas, and all contributors to the DISCOVR dataset.
 Special thanks to the accessibility community for their invaluable feedback and testing.

+Codebase refactored for release with help from Claude.ai

 For questions and support, please open a GitHub Issue or contact Daniel Killough at the MadAbility Lab at UW-Madison.